-Do not send in homework or projects until you have registered.
-All registration is on-line.
-Check the NEAS website www.neas-seminars.com, click on VEE, click on the online registration bar to reach the online registration form.
-Check our web site for registration deadlines.
+Do not send in homework until you have registered.
+All registration is online.
+Check the NEAS website www.neas-seminars.com, click on VEE, click here to reach the online registration form.

 Payment is by check or credit card and you may defer payment until the registration deadline.
 The courses are quick-paced.
 Buy the textbooks and begin the homework when the course begins, even if you defer payment until the end of the course.

-The textbooks are available at bookstores and internet booksellers (amazon, barnesandnoble); we have also arranged for the Actuarial Bookstore to carry the textbooks.
+The textbooks are available at bookstores and internet booksellers (Amazon.com, barnesandnoble.com); we have also arranged for the Actuarial Bookstore to carry the textbooks.
 In the U.S., the texts arrive within a few days of ordering them.
 Allow an additional week for mailing outside North America.
 At many employers, candidates can use library copies of the textbooks.
-Please check our web site www.neas-seminars for the most current textbooks.
+Please check our website neas-seminars.com for the most current textbooks.